robinhood/faust/docs/userguide/tables.rst

 Table updates are published to a Kafka topic for recovery upon failures.
-We use Log Compaction to ensure that the changelog topic doesn't grow exponentially, keeping the number of messages in the changelog topic ``O(number of keys in the table)``.
+We use Log Compaction to ensure that the changelog topic doesn't grow exponentially, keeping the number of messages in the changelog topic ``O(n)``, where n is the number of keys in the table.

 In order to publish a changelog message into Kafka for fault-tolerance the table needs to be set explicitly.
 Hence, while changing values in Tables by